-Start by cutting the potatoes into even-sized chunks, then placing them in a large pan of cold salted water.
-Bring to the boil, then cook over a medium heat for 15–20 minutes, or until the potatoes are tender.
+Peel and cut the potatoes into even-sized chunks, then place in a large pan of cold salted water.
+Bring to the boil, then cook over a medium heat for 15 to 20 minutes, or until the potatoes are tender.

 Place a scoop of mashed potato in your hand and roll into a ball (roughly 4cm in diameter).
-Press a hole in the middle with your thumb about 2cm deep and spoon in some prawn and crab mixture.
+Press a hole in the middle with your thumb, about 2cm deep, and spoon in some prawn and crab mixture.

 Close the hole as gently as you can to conceal the filling, then repeat until you’ve used up all the mash and filling – you should end up with around 15 croquettes.

 Roll each croquette in the flour, dip it into the egg (letting the excess drip off), then coat in breadcrumbs.

 Pour the vegetable oil into a large pan and gently heat to 180°C (a cube of bread dropped into the oil will turn brown within 1 minute).